pprot-intel/2022.1_DXA_FIRST_USE/README.md

 ### Task

-Find and install 2022.1 OpenVINO Developer Tools.
+Find and install 2022.1 OpenVINO Toolkit.
 Run inference on the linked Pointilism-9.onnx model and example coco_square.jpg image (or use any other image if you wish!)

 **Goal:** run inference and display results as a new (style-transfered) image